Abstract

-exposure entrains the circadian clock through the intrinsically
+circadian clock through the intrinsically photosensitive retinal

-photosensitive retinal ganglion cells, which sense light in addition to
+ganglion cells, which sense light in addition to the cones and rods.
+In

-1:30-50,000), the cone system is non-functional, resulting in severe
+is non-functional, resulting in severe light avoidance and photophobia

-light avoidance and photophobia at daytime light levels.
-How this
+at daytime light levels.
+How this condition affects circadian and

-condition affects circadian and neuroendocrine responses to light is not
+neuroendocrine responses to light is not known.

-genetically confirmed ACHM patients (n=7; age 30-72 years; 6 women, 1
+confirmed ACHM patients (n=7; age 30-72 years; 6 women, 1 male), we

-male), we examined survey-assessed sleep/circadian phenotype (PSQI, ESS,
+examined survey-assessed sleep/circadian phenotype (PSQI, ESS, MEQ,

-MEQ, MCTQ), self-reported visual function (NEI-VFQ-25), sensitivity to
+MCTQ), self-reported visual function (NEI-VFQ-25), sensitivity to light

-exposure.
 In all but one patient, we measured rest-activity cycles using

 actigraphy over 3 weeks and measured the melatonin phase angle of

-entrainment using the dim-light melatonin onset
+entrainment using the dim-light melatonin onset (DLMO).

 patients experience a severely attenuated light-dark cycle due to severe